xenify-io/litepaper/README.md

 ## ⚙️ Accelerated Deployment

-We have the capability to accelerate the deployment to BNB Chain, Polygon, Base, Optimism, and Avalanche.
-Our rationale behind this phased rollout is to concentrate liquidity and economic energy on one chain at a time, rather than pursuing an aggressive roll-out across multiple chains simultaneously.
-Such an aggressive strategy tends to be effective only in a bull market.
-Depending on market conditions, we can further accelerate the roll-out to a timeline of 1 month or even just 1 week.
+Our current 3-month timeline between deployments aims to concentrate liquidity and economic energy activity on one chain before expanding.
+This focused approach aims to build sustainable growth versus aggressive multi-chain rollouts better suited to bullish market conditions.
+However, it's essential to emphasise our flexibility to expedite our deployment on the BNB Chain, Polygon, Base, Optimism, and Avalanche.
+Depending on market conditions, we retain the capability to accelerate our deployment timelines to as short as 1 month or even just 1 week.
+This adaptability empowers us to respond strategically to market conditions while ensuring a controlled and well-considered expansion that maximises benefits for our entire community.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ⚙️ Potential Expansion Chains

 Xenify is getting ready to go big, sizing up a bunch of blockchains for its next big move.
 The list of chains we're checking out right now is quite a mixed bag, from heavyweights like Fantom and zkSync ERA to the new kids on the blockchain like Linea and PulseChain, there's no shortage of options.
-The full list of chains include:
+The full list of potential chains include:

 - Linea
 - Fantom